NYU-CSE-Software-Engineering/cs-uy-4513-f25-team7/README.md

   where `in <Species>` is shown only for species posts and links to the species show page.
 - Empty states:
   - If there are feed items, a “no more posts to show” card appears after the last one.
-  - If there are no feed items at all, an “Your feed is empty” card encourages following trainers or starting discussions.
+  - If there are no feed items at all, a “Your feed is empty” card encourages following trainers or starting discussions.

 ---

-## Following Trainers, Teams, and Species
+## Following Trainers, Teams, and Species 🌐

 ### Trainers (`UserFollowsController`)